Hembree (band)

-Hembree is an indie rock band from Kansas City, Missouri.
+Hembree is an indie rock band from Lawrence, Kansas.
 The band is currently based in Los Angeles, California.
 Hembree consists of Isaac Flynn, Eric Davis, Alex Ward, and Austin Ward.
 The band began releasing songs independently in 2015.
 Hembree is signed to Thirty Tigers of Nashville, TN.
 Their debut studio album, House on Fire, was released in April 2019.

 History

 Hembree was founded by Isaac Flynn, Garrett Childers, and Eric Davis.
 In 2018, brothers Alex and Austin Ward joined the band, solidifying the lineup.

 The band first gained national attention when their single "Holy Water" was featured in an Apple commercial that aired during Super Bowl LII.
 Their music has since appeared in high-profile placements, including ESPN’s Monday Night Football, Bose campaigns, and the Netflix series 13 Reasons Why ("Culture") and Outer Banks ("Continents").
 In 2022, their song "Reach Out" was also featured in the Netflix show Boo, Bitch.

 Hembree signed with Thirty Tigers (home to artists like The Avett Brothers and Lupe Fiasco) to release their debut full-length album House on Fire in April 2019.
 That year, they toured extensively, playing major festivals including Hangout Music Festival and Music Midtown, and joined Alt Nation’s Advanced Placement Tour with Bloxx and Warbly Jets.
 In December, they supported The Get Up Kids on an 11-date run.

 The band made their European debut in Fall 2018 and has since supported acts such as Elvis Costello, Phoenix, Cold War Kids, Vance Joy, JR JR, Kaleo, Phantom Planet, and Joywave.
 In 2023, they performed at WonderStruck Festival in support of Nelly.

 Hembree’s third album, Better Days, featured the single "Wonderful Life," which debuted on SiriusXM's Alt Nation, while the title track "Better Days" charted on college radio.

 Known for their energetic live shows, Hembree is a regular performer at the iconic desert venue Pappy & Harriet’s.
 They also frequently appear at Thundergong!, a Kansas City charity event benefiting Steps of Faith, hosted by Jason Sudeikis.